MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

    Used in the report view for small images that appear in each header control item.

-By default, a list view control destroys the image lists assigned to it when it is destroyed; however, the developer can customize this behavior by destroying each image list when it is no longer used, as determined by the application.
+By default, a list view control destroys the image lists assigned to it when it's destroyed; however, the developer can customize this behavior by destroying each image list when it's no longer used, as determined by the application.
 For more information, see [Using `CListCtrl`: List Items and Image Lists](../list-items-and-image-lists.md).

 ## Inheritance Hierarchy